johnpancoast/renamedetaold/README.md

 ====
 Just another form module for [Kohana](http://kohanaframework.org/) written primarily because I want my own APIs.

+## License
+This software is licensed under the MIT license.
+See LICENSE.

 ## Version 0.0.0
 This is version 0.0.0.
 No development has been done yet! =)